fable-compiler/Fable/docs/source/docs/interacting.md

 > If the module or value is globally accessible in JavaScript, you can use the `Global` attribute without parameters instead.

+> When importing a relative path (starting with `.` as in `./js/myLib.js`), the path will be resolved so it can be reached from `outDir` in the compiled JS code.

 `Fable.Core.JsInterop` also contains import expressions.
 These are mostly useful when you need to import JS libraries without a foreign interface.